 A new roundabout debuted on July 27 at the intersection of Carey Road and 171st Street in Westfield Indiana, bringing safer travel to an increasingly busy intersection.
 Carey Road is a highly traveled Westfield arterial, and recent years have seen growing traffic on the side streets that intersect the thoroughfare.

-“Over the course of time as neighborhoods have really developed, more and more traffic uses the minor side streets to enter Carey Road,” said GAI Transportation Engineer Jay Vorisek, PE.
+“Over the course of time as neighborhoods have really developed, more and more traffic uses the minor side streets to enter Carey Road,” said GAI Assistant Engineering Director Brian Craig, PE.
 “That has resulted in more and more delay, and more opportunity for collisions at this intersection.”

 While improved safety for drivers and pedestrians coupled with eased traffic flow was the primary goal, there were other significant considerations for the roundabout project as well.
-“Westfield’s City Engineer was seeking a design that was not your typical size for this type of project,” said Vorisek, who has taken part in more than 85 roundabout projects and was lead designer of the Carey Road/171st Street roundabout.
+“Westfield’s City Engineer was seeking a design that was not your typical size for this type of project,” said Craig, who was project manager on the Carey Road/171st Street roundabout initiative.
 “Also, typical construction costs can run well over $1M—as this project was going to be locally funded, the client was looking for something about half of that cost.”

 Reducing Size, Right-of-Way Demands, and Costs